 - Sealing one side of the wood for your wood sign will prevent moisture from coming into the wood and the exposed side will absorb moisture

 These were the most common reasons why your wood for your wood sign may warp.
-The key is moisture and environment the wood is in.
-Additionally it is the key as to why wood splits and cracks.
+The key is moisture and the environment the wood is in.
+Additionally, it is the key as to why wood splits and cracks.
 If you want to know more information on splits and cracks you can read our post – “Wood Sign Crack Split Prevention Spreading Repair“.

 Types Of Wood Warp